DO NOT USE CHLORINE BLEACH

 We inform the property owner of our findings from the inspection and offer you opportunity to consult with a third-party, qualified Indoor Environmental Professional (IEP).
 An IEP helps evaluate the extent of the problem and writes the remediation protocol.
 Because it’s impossible to determine the type of mold by looking at it, an indoor air quality test identifies the type, species, and extent of mold infestation.
 This step is crucial if someone wants to know the specific molds present for health reasons.
 However, the EPA and NYC standards for mold removal allow our company to deal with small areas of visible mold without the necessity of requiring an IEP.
 When the area of visible mold is larger, then we do require an IEP to be involved in the process.

 Step 3: Remediate the Mold

+We treat every mold contamination situation as a serious matter.
 Remediation efforts are the same, regardless of the type of mold involved.
-Remember, the professional is treating all mold as hazardous, so the procedures and processes and safety precautions are the same in all cases.
+As professionals, we treat all mold as hazardous, so our procedures, processes, and safety precautions are the same for every project.

 Step 4: Clearance Test

-The reasonable standard that is normally used to evaluate the sample is that the mold counts by “less than outdoors.”
-Since we live in an interactive world and the “outside” comes in every time we open the door, the fact that our remediation area is less than the outside indicates that the remediation was successful.
+The reasonable standard used to evaluate the sample is that the mold counts by “less than outdoors.”
+Since we live in an interactive world and the “outside” comes in every time we open the door, the fact that spore counts in our remediation area are less than the outside indicates that the mold removal was successful.